OllieJones/sqlite-object-cache/readme.txt

 <h4>Configuring and Using APCu</h4>

 [APCu](https://www.php.net/manual/en/intro.apcu.php)APCu is an in-memory storage medium.
 If APCu is available on your host server, you can configure this plugin to use it.
+There is an option to enable it on the plugin's Settings page.

+Or you can do it manually.
 Put a WP_SQLITE_OBJECT_CACHE_APCU value of `true` into your `wp-config.php` file.
 You can use this WP-CLI command to do that.

 `wp config set --raw WP_SQLITE_OBJECT_CACHE_APCU true`